News Archives

 On the day when we had the least amount of time to tend to the needs of others, we boldly said come join us.

-How to Live Like Jesus Is Alive by Carolyn Moore
+How To Live Like Jesus Is Alive by Carolyn Moore

 April 11, 2016